Hepatitis C Virus fact sheet

 In many cases, people who have chronic hepatitis C do not feel ill.

-More than 70 per cent of people infected with hepatitis C continue to carry the virus in their blood (that is, they have chronic infection).
+Most people infected with hepatitis C continue to carry the virus in their blood (that is, they have chronic infection).
 About 15 to 20 per cent of people who have chronic hepatitis C will develop cirrhosis, which is severe scarring of the liver.
 This may take 20 to 40 years, or more to develop.
 A small number of people with cirrhosis may then develop liver cancer.

 Spread of hepatitis C